 When Terra autosaves changes, you will see this notification:

 When you run a code cell in a notebook, the cell execution creates output associated with that code.
-The output is only reflected in the Jupyter kernel runtime until you save the notebook.
+The output is only stored in the Jupyter kernel runtime until you save the notebook.
+If you have a detachable persistent disk, the output is saved there.

-Analysis outputs done in a Jupyter notebook are not saved to disk or copied to Cloud Storage until you explicitly save them.
+Analysis outputs done in a Jupyter notebook are not copied to Cloud Storage until you explicitly save them.

 For step-by-step instructions on saving outputs to a Google bucket, see this article.